jacobsa/go-serial/README.markdown

 OS support
 ==========

-Currently this package works only on OS X and Linux.
+Currently this package works only on OS X, Linux and Windows.
 It could probably be ported to other Unix-like platforms simply by updating a few constants; get in touch if you are interested in helping and have hardware to test with.
 Windows would likely be a lot more work.